Password (American game show): Gameplay

-Two teams, each consisting of one celebrity player and one contestant, compete.
+Two teams, each primarily consisting of one celebrity player and one civilian contestant, compete.
 A mystery word, known as a "password", is given to one player on each team and shown onscreen to viewers; on most incarnations, the announcer also whispers the password to the audience.
 Gameplay alternates between the two teams.
 On each team, the player who is given the password must attempt to convey it to their partner using a singular word clue.
 Invalid clues include using the word or any part of it; using hand gestures; using more than one word or a hyphenated word; using a made-up word; or failing to give a clue.
 Proper nouns and non-English words may be used as clues, and words that have already been given as clues may be repeated.
-If the teammate fails to guess the correct password, it is then passed to the opposing team unless the password or part of it was given as a clue, at which point the password is discarded and a new one selected.
-Guessing the password on the first attempt awards the most possible points, with each successive being worth one point less than the one before it.
+If the teammate fails to guess the correct password, it is then passed to the opposing team unless the password or part of it was given as a clue, at which point the password is discarded and a new one is selected.
+Guessing the password on the first attempt awards the most possible points, with each successive attempt being worth one point less than the one before it.
 Gameplay continues until the password is correctly guessed and points awarded, or all possible turns have been exhausted, and a new password is selected.

 Originally, the maximum value of a password was 10 points, with a cash prize awarded to the first team to reach 25 points.
-With the 2022 version, the standard maximum value of the first guess is six points, with a goal of fifteen.
-Once a game, a team may also select to "shoot the moon", or play the word for eight points should it be correctly guessed on the first attempt.
+With the 2022 version, the standard maximum value of the first guess is just 6 points, with a goal of 15 points.
+On the 2022 version, once per game, a team may also choose to "shoot the moon" or play the password for eight points if it is guessed on the first attempt.
+Games are played to a best of three format, with the celebrities switching teams after the first round, and the winning team proceeding to the bonus round.